Updated: May 29

 “Take your pick.
 I look forward to your blog and increasing my Lego knowledge to support the children in developing new skills.
 Lego therapy is by far the best tool I use”.

-Thank you, Bev this is a very good question, as a lot of teachers and parents struggles with this and I was no exception.
+Thank you, Bev this is a very good question, as a lot of teachers and parents struggle with this, and I was no exception.
 Let’s get this party started 🙂

-Why some pupils find difficult to deal with winning and losing concept?
+Why do some pupils find it challenging to deal with winning and losing concepts?

-Losing a game, it’s a very difficult concept for some ASC (Autistic Spectrum Condition) children and they may have problems to self-regulate and express their disappointment in a calm and socially acceptable way.
+Losing a game, it’s a very difficult concept for some ASC (Autistic Spectrum Condition) children, and they may have problems self-regulate and expressing their disappointment in a calm and socially acceptable way.

 They could shout, swear, hit, damage the game, hide or through elements of the game, throw a tantrum or have an emotional outburst.